jasnell/proposal-promise-lazy/README.md

 # `Promise.lazy(...)`

-Today, Promises in JavaScript are evaluated eagerly.
+Today, Promises in JavaScript are eager.
 For instance, given the example:

 ```js
 const promise = new Promise((res, rej) => {